-Scope of Work: AV System Design and Engineering.
+Scope of Work: AV System Design, Engineering and Integration.

 Ottawa Citizen, September 15, 2015